SarahU/sarahusite/_posts/2019-12-02-my-experience-of-data-engineering-vs-software-application-engineering.md

 layout: blogpost
 title: "My Experience of Data Engineering vs Software Application Engineering"
 filename: my-experience-of-data-engineering-vs-software-application-engineering
-date: December 2, 2019
+date: 02-12-2019
 image: /images/pic02.jpg
 ---

-**Everyone works with data, integration and code but in a slightly different way.
+Everyone works with data, integration and code but in a slightly different way.
 Data-engineering is a new specialisation and is not completely different from application engineering but it comes with different paradigms and challenges.
 Understanding the differences on both sides will ultimately help both roles work together better (your metadata will thank you!).
 And it’s also worth knowing that it’s possible to go between both roles if you feel like a change or challenge!**

 When I started out in Software Development, which at the time was more general than it is today, I was actually doing was Software Application Engineering.
 I worked on a client-facing system for people who used the web application to set-up and sell insurance products, generate documents, email their clients etc. We developed all the features of the product across backend and frontend.
 I later moved onto a system that processed lots of accounting data.
 It’s frontend consisted almost entirely of tables and offered the challenges of determining how to process more and more data across distributed services, optimising SQL queries and generating data that went to a ‘downstream’ system.
 It didn’t have this name at the time, but I was doing Data Engineering work.